kaga/kaga.github.io/debugging-teams/_posts/2021-03-15-Waterfall-vs-Agile.markdown

 Like most things with software development, the values of this manifesto are all evolves around humans and the feedback cycles from those interactions.

-The only value that might be not self explanatory is **Working software over comprehensive documentation**, which according to [Rebert C. Martin](https://youtu.be/eisuQefYw_o?t=223) and my personal experience, consistently deliver software is the key to build relationships and help build the other 3 values.
+The only value that might be not self explanatory is **Working software over comprehensive documentation**, which according to [Rebert C. Martin](https://youtu.be/eisuQefYw_o?t=223) and I can relay with my personal experience, consistently deliver software is the key to build relationships and help build the other 3 values.

 #### Value **X** Over **Y** Does Not Mean **Y** Should Be Ignored